 I am reaching out to a woman who has a gay brother.
 This man is in a committed relationship and is also a committed church member in a large denomination that accepts gays.
 She doesn't think it is loving to reject gays who are born with same sex orientation which her brother claims to be.
-She sent me this video and I found it extraordinary.
+She sent me a video (transcript here) and I found it extraordinary.
 This young man is an amazing communicator and very convincing in his arguments for acceptance of "righteous" same sex oriented gays in Christian fellowships.
 In his video speech (one hour long), Matthew Vines annihilates most arguments I have heard.
 I see some loop holes in his argument, and feel the absence of the Holy Spirit in his presentation, but would also like your feed back after listening to this.
 Thank you.

 - He invites us to walk in his shoes.
 How can a Christian say no to such a request?

 - He repeatedly emphasizes the loneliness of being same-sex attracted in a world that often does not value him as a person.
 This was painful to hear.

 - Yet I felt he was manipulating the scripture when he claimed God does not desire for gay people to be alone.
 “It is not good for man to be alone” is a general truth.
 It is actually good for many persons to be alone (in the sexual sense), as Jesus (Matthew 19) and Paul (1 Corinthians 7) insist.

 - Further, “I am uniquely excluded from having a family”?
 Not so.
 There are several categories of persons who will not or should not have families.
 To cite Genesis 2:18, then assert what he is attempting to prove (that, e.g., a lesbian is a suitable partner for a lesbian), is not good interpretation.
 The historical position of the church gives not credence to this view, and obviously neither do the rabbis.